Ulf Brunnbauer

 Photo 1: A poster with members of Mapuche people in a classroom of Liceo de Aplicación with the question: Community?Igor Stipić / poster based on creative commons images

-People from the Land: A high school story of the Mapuche indigenous people in Chile
+People from the Land: A High school story of the Mapuche Indigenous people in Chile

 How are radical high school protests, environmental extractivism and indigenous identities entangled in Chile?
 Igor Stipić offers insights based on his ethnographic research